The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

-However, it is not immediately clear that equalization in the relative representation between two states cannot worsen the relation between one of these states and a third state, and in fact not all reasonable-looking choices for a fairness test $T(a_o, p_o, a_u, p_u)$ necessarily lead to unique, stable apportionments, even in the absence of ties resulting from commensurate populations.
-Some choices of the measure can result in intransitive orderings where apportionment $\bv{a}_A$ is judged more fair than $\bv{a}_B$, $\bv{a}_B$ is more fair than $\bv{a}_C$, but $\bv{a}_C$ is more fair than $\bv{a}_A$.
-Huntington called a comparison method \textit{workable} if immune to such inconsistencies.
-And though pairwise comparisons are perhaps useful for characterizing or comparing apportionments, comparison tests do not directly lead to constructive algorithms, but must be implemented in practice as divisor or ranking methods.
+However, it is not immediately clear that greater equalization in the relative representation between two states cannot worsen the relation between one of these states and a third state, and in fact not all reasonable-looking choices for a pairwise fairness test $T(a_o, p_o, a_u, p_u)$ necessarily lead to unique, stable apportionments, even in the absence of ties resulting from commensurate populations.
+Some reasonable-looking choices of the test function can result in intransitive orderings where apportionment $\bv{a}_{\stext{A}}$ is judged more fair than $\bv{a}_{\stext{B}}$, $\bv{a}_{\stext{B}}$ is more fair than $\bv{a}_{\stext{C}}$, but $\bv{a}_{\stext{C}}$ is more fair than $\bv{a}_{\stext{A}}$.
+Huntington called a comparison test \textit{workable} if it is immune to such inconsistencies.
+And though pairwise comparisons are perhaps useful for characterizing or comparing apportionments, comparison tests do not lead directly to particularly efficient constructive algorithms (because each state must be repeatedly compared to every other state), but are instead implemented in practice as divisor or ranking methods.
 In fact, Huntington showed how various simple choices for $T(a_o, p_o, a_u, p_u)$ involving rational functions of $a_o$ and $a_u$ lead to the five traditional divisor methods.
-Further, Huntington suggested, it appears incorrectly, that these were the \textit{only} workable pairwise comparison methods.
+Further, Huntington suggested that these were the \textit{only} workable pairwise comparison methods, but this would seem to be incorrect if we allow for more complicated comparison functions.